backstage/backstage/docs/frontend-system/architecture/07-routes.md

 ### Route Path Parameters

-The referenced route can also accepts `params`.
-Here is how you create a reference for a route that requires a kind, namespace and name `params`, like in this path `/entities/:kind/:namespace/:name`:
+Route references optionally accept a `params` option, which will require the listed parameter names to be present in the route path.
+Here is how you create a reference for a route that requires a `kind`, `namespace` and `name` parameters, like in this path `/entities/:kind/:namespace/:name`:

 ```tsx
 // plugins/catalog/src/routes.ts